inigohidalgo/prefect-polygon-etl/README.md

 \#TODO

+### Verify installation

+`python src/flows/examples/github_stats.py`

+This should set up a deployment in the server which will query the number of stars in a repo.

 ## Set up credentials

 Run `src/save_prefect_secret.py` to serve a prefect deployment which will save a secret to the prefect server.